TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

     - WIP
     - Groups that haven't released much or are not well recognized. (yet)
-    - Groups that retired and don't have the best quality by todays standards.
+    - Groups that retired and don't have the best quality by today's standards.

 ??? example "JSON - [Click to show/hide]"